TalariaSoftware/ncmanager-help/committees/publish-minutes.md

 minutes right away to make them available to the general public.

-Publishing your minutes right away also allows committee members to review them while the meeting is fresh in their head.
+Publishing your minutes right away also allows committee members to review them while the meeting is fresh in their mind.
 This is helpful when it comes time to approve the minutes at the next meeting.

 You should publish your committee minutes on the web so everyone who is